TimRoith/CLIP/README.md

 # CLIP
-This repository provides an implementation of the <it>CLIP<it> algorithm for Lipschitz regularization of neural networks, proposed in <b>CLIP: Cheap Lipschitz Training of Neuronal Networks</b> [1].
+This repository provides an implementation of the *CLIP* algorithm for Lipschitz regularization of neural networks, proposed in **CLIP: Cheap Lipschitz Training of Neuronal Networks** [1].
 Feel free to use it and please refer to our paper when doing so.

 ## Prerequistes